-When you’re making the critical decision of choosing a project management system for your team, there are two names which will come up over and over again – in this post, we will present you with a detailed review of Wrike vs Asana as seen from the eyes of a project manager and team members collaborating on a specific tasks and processes.
+When you’re making the critical decision of choosing the best project management software for your company, there are two names which will come up over and over again – in this post, we will present you with a detailed review and Wrike vs Asana comparison as seen from the eyes of a project manager and team members collaborating on specific tasks and processes.

 This is a decision you need to get right.
-The “price” of choosing a service which does not get adopted by your team can be very high.
-Besides the training costs and onboarding into the service, if the solution does not get traction, you’re going to be facing some very tough situations with your management team.
+The “price” of choosing an option that does not get adopted by everyone can be very high.
+Besides the training costs and onboarding, if the solution does not get traction, you’re going to be facing some very tough situations with your executive.

 You really need to get this one.
 Fortunately, you’re in the right place.
 We know both of these solutions intimately, and we’re going to bare it all, so you can take your own decision as necessary, with all the information at your disposal.
 We’ve used both systems extensively, starting with Asana and eventually also testing Wrike when some quirks started bugging us.